 1. Continuous Dripping

-A tap that continues to trickle no matter how tightly you turn it off spells bad news.
+It’s a bad sign when a tap continues to trickle regardless of how tightly you turn it off.
 It increases your water bills and has you wrestling with the faucet, trying desperately to twist it open or close.
-Persistent drips can leave your sink perpetually wet, and that’s far from a pleasant sight.
+Persistent drips can leave your sink perpetually wet, far from a pleasant sight.

 Besides, constantly tampering with the tap in this way can wear down the washer ring, which functions as a seal.